-In March 2013, the Icelandic Competition Authority submitted to the Bank its preliminary assessment concerning certain preferential terms and conditions offered during 2004-2010 by LBI ehf. and, subsequently, by the Bank in 2004 to 2010 to clients for retail banking services, in particular for household mortgage loans.
+In March 2013, the Icelandic Competition Authority submitted to the Bank its preliminary assessment concerning certain preferential terms and conditions offered during 2004-2010 by LBI hf. and, subsequently, by the Bank in 2004 to 2010 to clients for retail banking services, in particular for household mortgage loans.
 In June 2013, the Bank gave its response and refuted allegations of a breach of competition rules.
-In September 2015, the Bank and the Competition Authority entered into discussions on the resolution of the case.
+On 11 September 2015, the Competition Authority and the Bank agreed to enter into discussions concerning the resolution of the case.
 On 7 July 2016, the Competition Authority introduced initial proposals for measures to strengthen competition in the financial market.
-On 21 November 2016, the Competition Authority submitted a draft settlement in the case to the Bank.
-The Bank presented to the Competition Authority its preliminary view on the draft on 24 November 2016.
+The Bank is considering the proposals and will respond to the Competition Authority by 1 September 2016.
+It is considered unlikely that the case will have a significant impact on the amounts disclosed in the Group's financial statements.